 This section describes how to create an agent profile in the AM admin UI.
 Alternatively, create agent profiles by using the /realm-config/agents/WebAgent/{id} endpoint in the REST API.
-For more information, refer to REST API explorer in AM's Getting started with REST.
+Learn more from REST API explorer in AM's Getting started with REST.